-Enter the shear force, first moment of area, moment of inertia, and material thickness.
+Enter the shear force, the first moment of area, a moment of inertia, and material thickness.
 The calculator will evaluate the shear stress acting on the material.

 Shear Stress Formula

 The following equation can be used to calculate the shear stress acting on a straight beam.

 - Where s is the shear stress (N/m^2)